Confidence-coin/Confidence-coin.github.io/investors/Solution.md

-## Solution
+## The Solution
-Confidence Coin is the solution to these challenges.
-It is powered by the Flash Consensus Mechanism, which optimizes the network transaction cycle into a single step of sharing a block.
-This dramatically shortens and simplifies the transaction cycle, making it faster and more secure.
+Confidence Coin addresses the challenges of other cryptocurrencies in two ways:

-Confidence Coin also uses the Decentralized Trusted Party (DTP), which aggregates all transactions of its members and only provides balance updates.
-This ensures high-speed and high-privacy transactions, as it does not reveal the transaction origin, destination, or the amount involved.
+- All the transactions must be made via a Decentralized Trusted Party (DTP).
+It aggregates off-chain transactions of its members and provides only the final balance updates to the blockchain.
+It is hiding any other transaction details from the public eye.
+   - Each business has its own DTP, and DTPs are legal companies, ensuring trust in the transactions made via Confidence Coin.
+- Confidence Coin uses an evolution of the Proof of Stake (PoS), the Flash algorithm.
+With Flash, validators share transactions and votes via a new block that each validator creates, allowing for one-step, parallel consensus.
+Flash can process over a million balance updates in each block, making transactions ridiculously fast.

+With the combination of DTP and Flash, Confidence Coin offers clean privacy and fast transactions.